deeptho/neumodvb/docs/viewing.md

 * left: the channel or service list, selected and ordered according to the top line

 * right: the currently playing service(s), also called "live" services.
   There can be multiple live services.
-In that case, one of the live services will be considered the actvive one, which means that it is the one that can be re-tuned, paused ...
+In that case, one of the live services will be considered the active one, which means that it is the one that can be re-tuned, paused ...
 The current one will be will be highlighted in yellow.